murundb/murundb.github.io/docs/software/termanologies.md

+## Kernel

+Operating system is the one program that runs at all times on the coputer - usually called the kernel.

+## System Calls

+System calls provide an interface to the services made available by an OS.

 ## Device Controller and Device Driver

 Device Controller is responsible for moving the data between peripheral devices that it controls and its local buffer storage.
 Typically, operating systems have a device driver for each device controller.
 This device driver understands the device controller and provides the rest of the operating system with a uniform interface to the device.